Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 Do I need full coverage on a leased car?

 Yes, full coverage is essentially always required on a leased vehicle.
 This includes liability insurance at higher-than-state-minimum limits, plus both collision and comprehensive coverage.
 Lease agreements are legally binding contracts, and the coverage requirements within them are non-negotiable.
 Carrying only state-minimum liability on a leased car puts you in immediate breach of your lease.
+See our full breakdown of what full coverage car insurance includes for more details.

 Does gap insurance come with a car lease?